sheikhmohdnazmulhasan/image-pdf-upload-core/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Usage and Distribution

+This project, image-pdf-upload-core, is completely free and open for use, modification, and distribution.
+There are no restrictions or licenses attached to this project.
+You are free to:

+- Use it for any purpose, commercial or non-commercial
+- Modify and adapt it to your needs
+- Distribute it in its original or modified form

+We appreciate acknowledgments and contributions, but they are not required.
+Feel free to use this project in any way that benefits you or your organization.